 - Builds coalitions among immigrant advocacy and other social justice and civil rights organizations statewide.

 - Represents individual clients in priority areas including naturalization and citizenship matters and the rights of survivors of domestic violence, refugees, unaccompanied minors, and farmworker rights.

 - Represents clients in impact cases involving violations of civil rights by law enforcement or government entities, access to public benefits for immigrants and children of immigrants, the unauthorized practice of immigration law, and any other civil legal issue relating to immigration status.

-The Michigan Immigrant Rights Center is a program of Michigan Statewide Advocacy Services (MSAS) and Michigan Advocacy Program (MAP).
+The Michigan Immigrant Rights Center is a program of Michigan Statewide Advocacy Services (MSAS) administered by Michigan Advocacy Program (MAP).
 Please visit miadvocacy.org for more information including our Annual Reports and other funding details.